LibrariesHacked/helibtech/index.md

 Established by [Ken Chad Consulting](http://www.kenchadconsulting.com/) HELibTech is managed by community editors on behalf of the UK HE community and actively encourages contributions from across the sector.

-If you would like to contribute to HELibTech please contact [Paul Verlander ](paulverlander@gmail.com)HELibTech Community Editor.

 Please note that although content on the site can be viewed and downloaded, any third party content might be subject to its own restrictions on use / re-use.
 Note also that HELibTech is not responsible for the accuracy of third party content.

 ## UKSG 2023 Innovation award winner